Physical property

-A physical property is any property that is measurable, whose value describes a state of a physical system.
+A physical property is any property of a physical system that is measurable.
 The changes in the physical properties of a system can be used to describe its changes between momentary states.
-Physical properties are often referred to as observables.
-They are not modal properties.
 A quantifiable physical property is called physical quantity.
+Measurable physical quantities are often referred to as observables.

+Some physical properties are qualitative, such as shininess, brittleness, etc.; some general qualitative properties admit more specific related quantitative properties, such as in opacity, hardness, ductility, viscosity, etc.